 Research reveals that hope makes a difference, physically and psychologically.
 In times of uncertainty, it's worth considering how to cultivate hope.

-Suzanne B. Phillips, Psy.D., ABPP, is a licensed psychologist and psychoanalyst and the host of “Psych Up Live” on International Talk Radio.
+Suzanne B. Phillips, Psy.D., ABPP, a psychologist and host of “Psych Up Live” on International Talk Radio, formerly taught at Long Island University Post and is the author of three books including Healing Together for Couples.